Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 14. Aris S., Shanghai Cooperation Organization: based on materials from British and American researchers. [electronic resource]. - access mode: http://www.infoshos.ru/?idn=330

 15. Voronovich.
-VV, The evolution of the Shanghai Cooperation Organization in the context of the formation of the Asian security system. http://evolutio.info/index.php?option=com_content&task=view&id=1172&Itemid=188
+V.V., The evolution of the Shanghai Cooperation Organization in the context of the formation of the Asian security system. http://evolutio.info/index.php?option=com_content&task=view&id=1172&Itemid=188

 16. Syroezhkin, K. L., SCO: problems and prospects.
-Asiainform: inform.-analyst. portal. [electronic resource]. - access mode: http://www.asiainform.ru/rusdoc/14822.htm.
+Asiainform: information-analyst. portal. [electronic resource]. - access mode: http://www.asiainform.ru/rusdoc/14822.htm.

 17. T.T.
 Shaimergenov, G.A.
-Tusupbaeva., The role of international structures in ensuring regional security in Central Asia: prospects for the SCO and NATO. [electronic resource]. - access mode: http://www.analitika.org/article.php?story=20071014004111495
+Tusupbaeva., Role international structures in ensuring regional security in Central Asia: prospects for the SCO and NATO. [electronic resource]. - access mode: http://www.analitika.org/article.php?story=20071014004111495

-18. Luzyanin S.G., Shanghai Cooperation Organization: Model 2008. [electronic resource]. - access mode: http://www.perspektivy.info/oykumena/krug/shanchayskaya_organisaciya_2008-3-28.htm
+18. Luzyanin S.G., Shanghai Cooperation Organization: 2008 model. [electronic resource]. - access mode: http://www.perspektivy.info/oykumena/krug/shanchayskaya_organisaciya_2008-3-28.htm

 21. Yakusheva Yu: Problems and prospects for the expansion of the SCO. [electronic resource]. - access mode: http://www.ia-centr.ru/expert/585/

 22. Vartanyan A.M.
-Why does Iran need membership in the SCO? [electronic resource]. - access mode: http://www.iimes.ru/rus/stat/2007/29-08-07a.htm
+Why does Iran need SCO membership? [electronic resource]. - access mode: http://www.iimes.ru/rus/stat/2007/29-08-07a.htm

 24. Official website of the Ministry of Foreign Affairs of the Russian Federation, [electronic resource]. - access mode: www.mid.ru